The Hidden Dangers of Using Steroid Creams on the Face

 Why Steroid Creams Can Be Risky for Your Face

-- Prolonged use can make the skin fragile and more prone to bruises, tears, or stretch marks.
+- Thinning of the Skin (Atrophy) — Prolonged use breaks down the skin’s structure, leaving it fragile, papery, and prone to bruises, tears, and stretch marks.

 Safe Alternatives for Facial Skin Care